zjfjack/JZCalendarWeekView/README.md

                                scrollType: .pageScroll,
                                firstDayOfWeek: .Monday)
 ```
-2. Override `viewWillTransition` and simple call `viewTransitionHandler` in `JZWeekViewHelper` to support all device-orientations
+2. Override `viewWillTransition` and call `viewTransitionHandler` in `JZWeekViewHelper` to support all device orientations
 ```swift
 override func viewWillTransition(to size: CGSize, with coordinator: UIViewControllerTransitionCoordinator) {
     JZWeekViewHelper.viewTransitionHandler(to: size, weekView: calendarWeekView)